FINNGEN/phenotype-matching/README.md

 FinnGen ICD10 codes are defined as a regular expression that matches some set of ICD-10 codes.
 As for Phecodes, the PheCode is enumerated for many ICD-10 codes.

+The FinnGen matching ICD10 codes are acquired by enumerating the ICD10 codes that match a FinnGen endpoint's ICD10 regex.

-The similarity is then calculated by counting, how many of a phecode's icd codes were matched by the FG regex.
-This is then divided by the total number of phecode icd codes.
+The similarity score is then calculated by dividing the size of the FG ICD10 codes' and Phecode ICD10 codes' intersection by the size of their union.

 ## Data sources